Mauii/skeleton_tool/README.txt

 10. Clean duplicates of existing meshes.

 11. Delete empty vertex group.
 Very useful when you have weighted the whole model from a main mesh and then separate it; it will remove unused vertex groups not affecting the mesh.

+12. Added an option in MISC to remove all objects unused material slots.

 =======================================================================================================================================================================